Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Diagnosis can be made on this information.
+It will focus on the shin.
+This is often enough to make the diagnosis.

 Ortho Info—American Academy of Orthopaedic Surgeons